golivex/ion-sfu-coordinator/README.md

-but how to allocate users as max load is 2 and have multiple income requests. if we allow more than sfu might crash .....
+but how to allocate users as max load is 2 and have multiple income requests. if we allow more than sfu might crash ..... this would mean we need to apply locks and can allocate hosts one at a time and not parallely